Korea, Republic of

-The time limits to assess national tax are five years (seven years in respect of cross-border transactions) from the date when the national tax is assessable, unless otherwise are specified by the Basic National Tax Act.
+The time limits to assess national tax are 5 years (7 years in respect of cross-border transactions) from the date when the national tax is assessable, unless otherwise are specified by the Basic National Tax Act.
 For example:

-- Ten years with respect to an inheritance tax or gift tax.
+- 10 years with respect to an inheritance tax or gift tax.

-- Ten years if a taxpayer evades any national tax, or has it refunded or deducted, by fraudulent or other unlawful means.
+- 10 years if a taxpayer evades any national tax, or has it refunded or deducted, by fraudulent or other unlawful means.

 - 15 years for fraud or unjustifiable means involving cross-border transactions.
 For this purpose, the term 'cross-border transaction’ means when a party or parties to the transaction include(s) non-resident(s) or foreign corporation(s) (excluding domestic business places of non-resident[s] or foreign corporation[s]); and transactions for offshore assets or offshore services between Korean residents.

-- Seven years if a taxpayer fails to file a written tax base by the statutory due date (10 years in respect of cross-border transactions).
+- 7 years if a taxpayer fails to file a written tax base by the statutory due date (10 years in respect of cross-border transactions).

 - 15 years in case of the non-compliance with inheritance or gift tax return obligation or fraudulent or omitted filing or such tax or refund or deduction of such tax by unlawful means.